bsguedes/bot-finder-core/README.md

 Expects a JSON (application/json) containing the name of the player.
 Every time this is called, a new game begins.

-It is expected that the API returns this:
+It is expected that the API returns this payload:

 ```
 { 'name': 'bot_name' }